Insights

 Alas, wrong.

-The safest approach is to just consider the office party as an extension of the workplace.
+The safest approach is to always consider the office party as an extension of the workplace.
 And remember the employment relationship – and the myriad of rights and obligations it entails – continues to subsist regardless of the social nature of the occasion.

 By way of cautionary tale for employers, the verbal promise of a pay rise made at an office party has been held to be capable of amounting to a contractually binding promise.
 So be careful what you wish for, and what wishes you grant…

 For employees, an act of misconduct at the work do, is still an act of misconduct.
 Even if it takes place outside of the workplace, it could still result in disciplinary proceedings.
-So remember, Santa Claus is coming to town and… well… just be good (for goodness sake).
+So remember, Santa Claus is coming to town and… well… just be good, for goodness sake.

 Vicarious liability